srinathjayaraman/AI-ForestWatch-Srinath/issues_and_solutions.md

 ```

 - While running `inference.py` for Netherlands, a couple of small changs must be made.
 The line `district = file.split('_')[-1][:-4]` has to be changed to `district = file.split('_')[-1][:-5]`.
 Notice -4 is changed to -5.
 The other change is in the file name itself.
 We have to search for `'landsat8_{}_region_{}.tiff'` instead of `'landsat8_{}_region_{}.tif'` like the original.
 The original input data used by the authors had a `.tif` extension, my satellite images have a `.tiff` extension, so the code has to be changed so the file is picked up correctly.

+- The pre-trained model provided has been trained on 18 bands, so in order to train for the other input configurations, change the `input_channels` value in `config.json` accordingly.

 I will keep updating this document as time goes on......